CLOSED FOR THE SEASON • Information may be outdated. Add this

 The Iron Mule is a friendly and accessible festival, dedicated to fostering a community of filmmakers and film fans.

-Screenings are at the legendary Thalia theater at Symphony Space in Manhattan the first Sunday of every month.
-Each screening is followed by an after party where filmmakers and audience can mingle.
+Each monthly screening in NYC is followed by an after party where filmmakers and audience can mingle.

 The Iron Mule Short Comedy Screening Series seeks all kinds of comedy films.
 There are no limits on genre, format, or production values.